HerrTiSo/TurtleRestorationProject/README.md

 | Label Font Glitches        | Some city and region labels appear distorted after ML upscaling.            | Scheduled for Phase 2 | Requires manual relabeling.               |
 | Blurry Zoom Levels         | When using the Magnify add-on, certain zoom levels show reduced sharpness.  | Investigating    | Likely due to engine limitations.         |

 ---

+## How to Use

+The modules of the Turtle Restoration Project (TRP) are currently provided as sets of **.blp files**.
+To install them, simply place the provided `Interface` folder in the `/Data` directory of your WoW installation.

+For example, if you’re installing the Ironforge map, the path should look like this:

+`WoW/Data/Interface/WorldMap/Ironforge/*.blp`

+Once placed correctly, the enhanced maps will be automatically loaded in-game.

+---